 - 9.1 The following procedure will normally apply at a Fitness to Practise hearing: - i.
-The Chair will invite all those present to introduce themselves and will explain the purpose of the hearing and clarify the protocol, maximum sanction and standard of proof. - ii.
-The Investigating Officer or Dean/Head of School will present the case, including calling any witnesses to give evidence as previously agreed the by the Chair. - iii.
-The Committee and the Student (or representative) will have the opportunity to question the investigating officer or Dean/Head of School.

-- iv.
-The Student (or representative) will present his/her response, including calling any witnesses to give evidence in person as previously agreed by the Chair. - v.
-The Committee and the Investigating Officer or Dean/Head of School will have the opportunity to question the Student and any witnesses. - vi.
+The Chair will invite all those present to introduce themselves and will explain the purpose of the hearing, the order of proceedings, , the possible outcomes and the standard of proof. - ii.
+The Investigating Officer or Head of School will present the case, including calling any witnesses to give evidence as previously agreed the by the Chair. - iii.
+The Committee and the Student (or representative) will have the opportunity to question the Investigating Officer or Head of School. - iv.
+The Student (or representative) will present his/her response, including calling any witnesses to give evidence in person, if previously agreed by the Chair. - v.
+The Committee and the Investigating Officer or Head of School will have the opportunity to question the Student and any witnesses. - vi.
 The Committee may ask questions of either party at any stage during the hearing. - vii.
-Summing up by the Investigating Officer or Dean/Head of School with particular reference to the implications for the student's fitness to practise. - viii.
-Summing up by the Student (or representative) with particular reference to any mitigating factors. - ix.
+Summing up by the Investigating Officer or Head of School with particular reference to the implications for the student's fitness to practise. - viii.
+Summing up by the Student (or representative) with particular reference to any mitigating factors.

+- ix.
 The Committee may: retire to consider its decision; or seek further information; and/or adjourn to a later date. - x.
-The student and any representative or witnesses and Investigating Officer shall withdraw while the Committee deliberates the issue. - 9.2 The Committee will reach a decision based on the facts and on the evidence presented.
-The standard of proof will be the civil standard of proof which is that, 'on a balance of probabilities,' the facts of an allegation are more likely than not to have happened. - 9.3 The outcome imposed by the Committee should be one which satisfactorily addresses the fitness to practise concern, whilst taking account of any previous allegations or findings which will be made known to the Committee by the Secretary after it has reached a decision. - 9.4 Where the Committee considers that a student's disability is preventing them from attaining the relevant competence standard(s) and/or complying with the code of conduct on their professional course, the Committee will have due regard for any reasonable adjustments that have been made and will consider whether there is scope for further reasonable adjustments, in deciding on the appropriate outcome.
+The student and any representative or witnesses and Investigating Officer or Head of School shall withdraw while the Committee deliberates the issue. - 9.2 The Committee will reach a decision based on the facts and on the evidence presented.
+The standard of proof will be the civil standard of proof which is that, 'on a balance of probabilities,' the facts of an allegation are more likely than not to have happened. - 9.3 The outcome imposed by the Committee should be one which satisfactorily addresses the fitness to practise concern, whilst taking account of any previous allegations or findings which will be made known to the Committee by the Secretary after it has reached a decision. - 9.4 When considering outcomes, it is good practice to start at the lowest outcome, and determine whether that satisfactorily addresses the fitness to practise concern, and if not then move to consider the next higher outcome and so on.
+The outcome letter should state reasons for the penalty chosen. - 9.5 Where the Committee considers that a student's disability is preventing them from attaining the relevant competence standard(s) and/or complying with the code of conduct on their professional course, the Committee will have due regard for any reasonable adjustments that have been made and will consider whether there is scope for further reasonable adjustments, in deciding on the appropriate outcome.